 - A protein treatment once a month to keep my hair strong.
 So often I have to remind myself of the need to do a protein treatment on my hair.
 I hope to keep at it this winter though.

-- Always wear a satin bonnet or scarf to bed.
+- Always wear a satin bonnet or scarf to bed for your ethnic hair.
 This I have always done no matter how tired I am even though I also use a satin pillowcase.
 I’m just like that.

 - Finger detangle more than using any comb or brush.
-I will not be needing super defined twist outs most of winter and so there is no need to use a comb to detangle my hair.
+I will not be needing super-defined twist outs most of the winter and so there is no need to use a comb to detangle my hair.
 My fingers should be able to do it.
 I lose way less hair this way and also reduce the cumulative stress that my hair has to go through.

 - Seal my ends and massage my scalp as often as necessary.
 This is one of the reasons why I love twists/braids without extensions as a protective style.
 I have access to my scalp and I can also moisturise and seal my ends quite often.
 This will be part of my GHE nights.

 - I alternate between black soap and apple cider vinegar to wash my hair unless I am trying out a sample from the formulators I am working with to make a shampoo for me.

 - Organics conditioner has become my new favourite when it comes to co-washing and deep conditioning.
 I upgrade it of course with some Argan oil and Olive Hair Oil when I use it as a deep conditioner.